JenPalacios/coding-jungle-youTube/Everything You Need to Know About HTML.md

 ### Disclaimer

-This document is meant to give you a holistic view and provide you with the vocabulary you need in case you want to dig deeper into a subject.
+This document is meant to give you a holistic view and provide you with the vocabulary you need in case you want to dig deeper into a subject related to HTML.

 This is a general outline, you never stop learning anything in development.
 Even I, who have been coding websites for 5 years, have learned something new during my research for his content.